 A caveat: don’t assume if you are a nurse or other provider who has worked in a hospital that you really understand hospitals!
 You need to be intimately knowledgeable about the hospital from the patient’s point of view – often directly opposing the way providers see it.
 Clinical experience in a previous career is no predictor of success as a private advocate.

 Review the master list of private educational services to see which ones you hope to offer.
 Then check off, or cross off, those you feel competent and comfortable providing to others.
 The remaining skills will be your gap – the gap you need to fill with new courses or programs.

 The daydream of being in business for yourself – and the reality – are two different things.
 If you have never run your own business before, you may be in for a real eye-opening, rude awakening unless you prepare yourself ahead of time.

-Legal concepts, liability insurance (for your business, not clients in this case), marketing, customer service, financials such as cash flow and budgeting, bookkeeping – these are all skills you will either need to use yourself, or for which you’ll have to pay for services from other professionals.
+Legal concepts, liability insurance (for your business, not clients in this case), marketing, customer acquisition, customer service, financials such as cash flow and budgeting, bookkeeping – these are all skills you will either need to use yourself, or for which you’ll have to pay for services from other professionals.